su-keerthi/RISCV-Processor-Design/README.md

-# RISC-V 64-bit Processor Design
+# RISCV 64-bit Processor Design

 This project presents a two-phase implementation of a RISC-V 64-bit (RV64I) processor using Verilog.
 It demonstrates the transition from a simple single-cycle design to a pipelined architecture with hazard handling.

----

-## Overview

-The processor is developed in two stages:

-- Phase I: Single-cycle (sequential) processor
-- Phase II: 5-stage pipelined processor with hazard management

-The objective is to understand both correctness in sequential execution and performance improvements through pipelining.

 ---